wekeo/learn-sral/README.md

 ### Collaborating, contributing and issues

-If you would like to collaborate on a part of this code base or contribute to it please contact us on copernicus.training@eumetsat.int.
+If you would like to collaborate on a part of this code base or contribute to it please contact us on training@eumetsat.int.
 If you are have issues and need help, or you have found something that doesn't work, then please contact us at ops@eumetsat.int.
 We welcome your feedback!